shiningsunnyday/demodraft/README.md

 **Why Vue.js/Django/AWS?**

-It's to work maximally parallel.
-The backend and data model logic is separate from the frontend.
+It's to work in parallel easily.
+The backend is separate from the frontend.
 Vue.js is a flexible JS framework for single-page applications with scalability and an easy learning curve.
 Components are decomposable.
 Vue.js supports importing HTML/CSS templates for easy design integration.

 Django-REST is extension of Django, with scalability and easy learning curve.
 It easily integrates with SQL database engine.